List of Magic: The Gathering keywords: Rally

-A player or permanent with shroud cannot be the target of spells or abilities (even their own).
-While the keyword "shroud" was introduced in Future Sight, the ability itself existed long before, first appearing on Spectral Cloak; cards which featured this ability were all issued rules errata to have or grant "shroud".
-Creatures with shroud are most often on blue or green cards.
-It had been supplanted completely by the more flexible Hexproof but has appeared sporadically, including reprinted cards (with the most recent non-Universes Beyond reprint to contain Shroud being Lightning Greaves from the set Tarkir Dragonstorm), to a reappearance in the card Smoke Bomb, from the Universes Beyond set, Assassin's Creed.

 Sweep

 Sweep is an ability word used on spells with effects which can be strengthened by returning any number of lands of a single basic land type to their owners' hands.
 Sweep only appears on four cards in Saviors of Kamigawa.
 Mark Rosewater has opined that labeling this mechanic with an ability word was "a mistake".

 Threshold

 This ability was originally written Threshold — ability.
 Whenever a player has seven or more cards in the graveyard, their cards gain any threshold abilities they might have.
 A player cannot activate an ability tied to threshold unless they have seven or more cards in the graveyard.
 Threshold appears in Odyssey block and on some timeshifted cards in Time Spiral.

 With the release of Time Spiral, Threshold ceased to be a keyworded mechanic.
 It was redefined to be an ability word with no rules meaning.

 Not all shifts were as simple as changing the reminder text to rules text; for example, Centaur Chieftain required more tinkering to preserve the original way the card worked.